Freemasonry and The Church of Jesus Christ of Latter-day Saints have an interesting history, albeit relatively brief.

 It was learned that John C Bennett (one of the first members of Nauvoo Lodge and its secretary) had been expelled from Masonry prior to arriving to Nauvoo; for unrelated reasons, he was also eventually excommunicated from the Church.

-After the martyrdom of Joseph and Hyrum Smith in 1844, this issue with Bennett combined with other complaints led to the decision for all the dispensations and charter for the Nauvoo lodges to be permanently revoked.
+In 1843, before the martyrdom of Joseph and Hyrum Smith, this issue with Bennett combined with other complaints led to the decision for all the dispensations and charter for the Nauvoo lodges to be permanently revoked.

 Abraham Jonas remained a defender and friend of the Nauvoo Masons and of the Latter-day Saints.